center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

 Assumptions and Caveats
 -----------------------
-* Our current guidance addresses data sources and levels within Windows systems.
+* Our current guidance addresses sensors and levels within Windows systems.
 There is definitely room to create guidance for networks, cloud, virtual machines, and other platform types to improve analytics across various platforms.
 We will attempt to begin guidance for these other platforms, but is open to :ref:`future work<Future-Work>`.
 * The levels and observables currently defined by Summiting the Pyramid address the robustness of analytics, compared to precision and recall.
 To read more, :ref:`read this entry here <Robustness Precision Recall>`.
 * Tampering is a big part of an adversary attack.
 If an adversary can’t go any further to evade a specific analytic, they may try to use tampering to accomplish their goal.
 Switching from evasion to tampering increases cost for the adversary, which is a victory for the defender.
 The StP team will be cognizant of this as we continue to draft best practice guidance, and though a more detailed study of when an adversary changes tactic to tampering may be out of scope for this initial effort, it may be prime for future work.
 * The scoring of analytics at the Technique levels at 4 and 5 introduce the concept of analytic decay.
 The MITRE ATT&CK Framework is updated on a bi-annual basis, with changes to tactics, techniques, and procedural implementations.
 Since TTPs are subject to change, analytics looking at implementations or the whole of a sub-technique or a technique are subject to change, potentially making some analytics less effective.
 The Summiting project recognizes that analytic decay can be an issue for scoring analytics, and will continue to conduct research into the topic.
 For short-term solutions, the teams will revisit technique-oriented analytics after bi-annual ATT&CK releases and update analytics as needed.
 Additionally, the Summiting team will work with members of the ATT&CK team to ensure observables are in the proper rows.